 Linda Remy, PhD, has worked as FHOP's Research Director since 1995 and as a health policy researcher at UCSF since 1989.
 Linda's research has focused on problems affecting families and children in access to services and outcomes in hospitals, foster care, juvenile detention, jails and prisons, substance abuse, domestic violence, mental health, and cancer.
 She has been teased about how depressed her computer's hard drive must be.
 As a methodologist, she specializes in longitudinal population health research, data linkage methods, graphic display of quantitative data, and developing innovative ways to monitor and report population health indicators.
 She has taught graduate classes in research methods, statistics, and human development in the social environment at several colleges and universities.
 Before coming to UCSF, she designed information systems and did research and evaluation for a wide variety of non-profit organizations.
 A person with many interests, Linda co-wrote two highly successful films and was Associate Producer for one of these.
 She served as a publicly elected Director of the Marin Healthcare District from 1996 to 2000 and has co-founded and served on the boards of numerous community-based organizations.
 Her undergraduate degree is from New College of California and her graduate degrees (MSW, PhD) are from UC, Berkeley.

 Adrienne Shatara, MPH, has been a Research Associate with FHOP since the summer of 2015.
 She received her Master’s degree in Public Health (MPH) from the University of San Francisco’s School of Nursing and Health Professions and has been working in many different capacities as a public health professional since 2010 at both private and public non-profit organizations, universities, and local health jurisdictions.
-During her MPH fieldwork she helped to develop and implement the beginning phases of community health assessment for the Yolo County Health Department’s application for National Public Health Accreditation.
+During her MPH fieldwork she helped to develop and implement the beginning phases of a community health assessment for the Yolo County Health Department’s application for National Public Health Accreditation.
 She is a PhD Student in UCSF's Doctoral program in Sociology and her current research interests are in Maternal, Child, and Adolescent Health, and she hopes to deepen her research more specifically in the areas of the Social Determinants of Health, Trauma-Informed Care; the social and economic impacts of sexual assault, and the Intersectional experiences of children with special health care needs.